-How to Refret a Guitar and Why Should You Do It
+How to Refret a Guitar and Why You Should Do It

 You will start to notice it in little things.
 Depending on how uniform the wear and tear on your fretboard is, you'll notice things like: